 The Communication Arts Department and Alumni Summer Internship Fund helps Communication Arts majors participate in internships with businesses or non-profit organizations.
 The number of students receiving financial support varies from year to year.
 Students typically receive between $1500 and $5000.
-Applications are available, submitted, and reviewed in the spring.
+Applications for Summer 2021 are due May 4, 2021.

 - Communication Arts major

 - Junior or senior standing

 - Participating in a summer internship with a business or non-profit organization.
 The internship must last a minimum of six weeks and require at least 20 hours per week for a minimum total of 120 hours of work.

 - Award recipients must enroll in classes for the upcoming Fall semester.

 Students complete the online application via the Wisconsin Scholarship Hub (WiSH).
 Applications are due May 4, 2021.
 As part of the online application, students answer questions about their personal and professional goals, need for financial support, and anticipated expenses.
 They are also asked to upload proof of the internship offer, in the form of a letter from their supervisor, or specific details about pending internship applications (maximum of five) and a resume.
 In addition, applicants must identify a Communication Arts professor, instructor, or teaching assistant who will serve as a reference for them.
 Contact Mary Rossa, if you have questions about the application.